Citric acid cycle: Variation

 While the citric acid cycle is in general highly conserved, there is significant variability in the enzymes found in different taxa (note that the diagrams on this page are specific to the mammalian pathway variant).

 Some differences exist between eukaryotes and prokaryotes.
-The conversion of D-threo-isocitrate to 2-oxoglutarate is catalyzed in eukaryotes by the NAD^{+}-dependent EC 1.1.1.41, while prokaryotes employ the NADP^{+}-dependent EC 1.1.1.42.
+The conversion of D-threo-isocitrate to 2-oxoglutarate (α-ketoglutarate) is catalyzed in eukaryotes by the NAD^{+}-dependent EC 1.1.1.41, while prokaryotes employ the NADP^{+}-dependent EC 1.1.1.42.
 Similarly, the conversion of (S)-malate to oxaloacetate is catalyzed in eukaryotes by the NAD^{+}-dependent EC 1.1.1.37, while most prokaryotes utilize a quinone-dependent enzyme, EC 1.1.5.4.

 A step with significant variability is the conversion of succinyl-CoA to succinate.
 Most organisms utilize EC 6.2.1.5, succinate–CoA ligase (ADP-forming) (despite its name, the enzyme operates in the pathway in the direction of ATP formation).
 In mammals a GTP-forming enzyme, succinate–CoA ligase (GDP-forming) (EC 6.2.1.4) also operates.
 The level of utilization of each isoform is tissue dependent.
 In some acetate-producing bacteria, such as Acetobacter aceti, an entirely different enzyme catalyzes this conversion – EC 2.8.3.18, succinyl-CoA:acetate CoA-transferase.
 This specialized enzyme links the TCA cycle with acetate metabolism in these organisms.
 Some bacteria, such as Helicobacter pylori, employ yet another enzyme for this conversion – succinyl-CoA:acetoacetate CoA-transferase (EC 2.8.3.5).

 Some variability also exists at the previous step – the conversion of 2-oxoglutarate to succinyl-CoA.
 While most organisms utilize the ubiquitous NAD^{+}-dependent 2-oxoglutarate dehydrogenase, some bacteria utilize a ferredoxin-dependent 2-oxoglutarate synthase (EC 1.2.7.3).

 Other organisms, including obligately autotrophic and methanotrophic bacteria and archaea, bypass succinyl-CoA entirely, and convert 2-oxoglutarate to succinate via succinate semialdehyde, using EC 4.1.1.71, 2-oxoglutarate decarboxylase, and EC 1.2.1.79, succinate-semialdehyde dehydrogenase.